meteorhacks/meteorhacks.github.io/_posts/pro-meteor/2013-12-12-how-to-scale-meteor.md

 ### Oplog Support

 I already mentioned in the previous article how oplog can help Meteor to scale horizontally.
 You have two options.
-You can either use [SmartCollections](https://github.com/arunoda/meteor-smart-collections) or Meteor's [preview oplog integration](https://groups.google.com/forum/#!topic/meteor-core/6GR1HKrNTgA).
+You can either use [SmartCollections](https://github.com/arunoda/meteor-smart-collections) or Meteor's [oplog integration](https://github.com/meteor/meteor/wiki/Oplog-Observe-Driver).

+>Meteor's implementation currently does not support $ operators, skip and limit (will be available soon)
->You can learn more about Meteor's oplog integration in David Grasser's [talk](http://www.youtube.com/watch?v=0NtNmGGzKbg&feature=share&t=23m52s) at DevShop 10.
+><br>You can learn more about Meteor's oplog integration in David Grasser's [talk](http://www.youtube.com/watch?v=0NtNmGGzKbg&feature=share&t=23m52s) at DevShop 10.

 In either case, you need to provide an additional MongoDB connection URL for the oplog (the `local` database, which I mentioned above).
 If you are using SmartCollection, export it with environmental variable `OPLOG_URL`.
 For Meteor's oplog implementation use `MONGO_OPLOG_URL` as the environmental variable.